pxshelly/baregrounds-api/README.md

 `GET /recyclables/:searchTerm`

 Inputs:
-- `searchTerm`: [string] item name to be searched in bareground database
+- `searchTerm`: [string] item name to be searched in baregrounds database

 Outputs:
 - [array] array containing an object where each object returns the bin in which the search term belongs